-Grace Smit is Deputy Secretary - Strategy, Finance, and Performance.
+Grace Smit is Deputy Secretary Regional Partnerships and Operations.

 With public service experience across a broad range of policy, operational and service design responsibilities, Grace brings a wealth of experience and expertise to lead our strategy, finance and performance functions.